Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/08-using-hostmem/README.rst

 2. Host code change

 - Comparing and understanding Profile and Application timeline
 - A host memory-based paradigm can help to eliminate the data transfer burden from the host.
-In some usecases this might help to boost overall application performance.
+In some use cases this might help to boost overall application performance.

 ---------------------------------

 Licensed under the Apache License, Version 2.0 (the "License");